 Creations unique and crafted by hand, made with a lot of attention and love.
 Every piece has its own story and is special in every way.
 Created from a gentle ball of clay, went several times through hands and fire, to its perfectly imperfect form.
 Simple and profound, sometimes minimal, sometimes full of details, Bréza Ceramics brings a glimpse of refined aesthetics to your everyday life.
 When you need to take a moment and enjoy the little things like drinking your favourite coffee or tea, Bréza Ceramics is here to make that ritual even more special and personal.
 Bréza resonates with the wabi sabi concept of living – the art of embracing the imperfect and natural beauty, which leads to understanding and respect for the simplistic and authentic.

 All ceramics are made by designer Stela Kovačić in her small home studio, on the pottery wheel or built by hand.
-Most designs are inspired by nature’s flora and fauna – in its shapes, colors and textures, but sometimes imagination gets tickled by some folklore stories, myths and fairytales.
+Most designs are inspired by nature’s flora and fauna – in its shapes, colors and textures.
 There was always a strong connection with botanics, and the Birch tree has a special place in Bréza Ceramics.

 That’s the feeling I have when I connect with clay.”